Lada: Post-Soviet era

 a state-owned entity, NAMI, for one symbolic Ruble.
 The deal, however, included various opportunities within a six year window for Renault to buy back its assets.
 Following the sale, production of all the more modern (with many overseas components) models ceased.
 After three months of no car production, Lada's parent, AvtoVAZ, resumed production of older models such as the Niva and a simplified version of the Granta.
 More advanced models were not able to be produced due to strict sanctions imposed on Russia due to the invasion.
 In April 2023, Lada announced that a locally modified version of the Vesta (Vesta NG) was ready for mass assembly.

-Business Insider reported that as a result of international sanctions imposed following the 2022 Russian invasion of Ukraine, Lada switched to producing vehicles with no airbags, similar to new cars in Latin America, including the Kia Rio, Kia Picanto, Hyundai Grand i10, Mazda 2, Chevrolet Spark and the Chevrolet Onix, as neither the frontal airbag nor anti-lock braking systems (ABS) in new cars are compulsory in many Latin American countries.
+Business Insider reported that as a result of international sanctions imposed following the 2022 Russian invasion of Ukraine, Lada switched to producing Granta models with no airbags, similar to new cars in Latin America, including the Kia Rio, Kia Picanto, Hyundai Grand i10, Mazda 2, Chevrolet Spark and the Chevrolet Onix, as neither the frontal airbag nor anti-lock braking systems (ABS) in new cars are compulsory in many Latin American countries.